CesiumGS/3d-tiles/specification/README.md

 See [glTF Tile Format](./TileFormats/glTF/) for more details.

 Tiles may also reference the legacy 3D Tiles 1.0 formats listed below.
-These formats are deprecated and may be removed in a future version of 3D Tiles.
+These formats were deprecated in 3D Tiles 1.1 and may be removed in a future version of 3D Tiles.

 Legacy Format|Uses
 ---|---